somatechlat/somafractalmemory/docs/technical-manual/deployment.md

 - **API returns 404 for `/memories`**: Rebuild and redeploy the API container (`docker compose build && docker compose up -d`).
 Endpoints are tied to the running image.
 - **Port conflict on localhost**: Override the host ports in `.env` (e.g., `POSTGRES_HOST_PORT=5435`) before starting Compose.
 - **Rate limiter blocks traffic**: Increase `SOMA_RATE_LIMIT_MAX` or set it to `0` during load testing in non-production environments.
+- **Rate limiter blocks traffic**: Increase `SOMA_RATE_LIMIT_MAX` or set it to `0` during load testing in non-production environments.

+> NOTE: Changes to rate limiting should be made only in development or QA environments.
+Do not disable or raise limits in production.
+Follow your platform's change control process when performing load tests that temporarily alter operational controls.

 ## Further Reading
 - [Monitoring Guide](monitoring.md)